 We’ve become so used to technology being a part of our everyday lives that most of the time we don’t even think about its use.
-Behind the scenes, though, and particularly with the computerization of banking services, research now focuses heavily on how to best create the best interface design, focusing on both software usage and high-quality user experience (UX).
+Behind the scenes, though, and particularly with the computerization of banking services, research now focuses heavily on how to best create the best interface design, focusing on both software usage and high-quality user experience.

 THE EVOLUTION OF THE USER INTERFACE

 This is especially important to banks because the differences in their priorities versus those of their customers will eventually lead to dissatisfaction and distrust.
 Users expect great experiences when interacting with banking interfaces.
 When they fail to be satisfied, the loss of credibility is hugely detrimental to the financial institution.
-Banks that do not want to lose customers or brand trust must begin to think differently.
+Banks who do not want to lose customers or brand trust must begin to think differently.

 Users prefer interfaces that are easy to understand and operate.
 Interfaces should have clear and concise layouts, allowing for smooth navigation between elements.
 There should also be consistency in the design so that customers can focus on the task and not be distracted by changing colors, layouts, and messaging.

 Interfaces should be fast, and they should provide users with appropriate contextual feedback.
 For example, when money is transferred from one account to another, the interface should immediately give the success or failure status of the transaction, along with meaningful information related to that status.
-For successful transactions, clearly showing the new balances of both accounts (if available) and the confirmation number builds faith and trust with the user.
+For successful transactions, clearly showing the new balances of both accounts and the confirmation number builds faith and trust with the user.
 If the transaction failed, providing a clear, layman’s-terms explanation and a suggestion for how to resolve the problem helps mitigate frustration with the system as a whole, again building trust that the brand is working with the user in mind.

 BankSimple is an excellent example of a bank doing it right.
 True to its name, Simple’s design and functionality give the appearance of simplicity, while using transactional data to provide personalized content for its customers.
 The UX allows the user to easily access the information that is important to them, resulting in both satisfaction and brand loyalty.